ibmresilient/resilient-community-apps/fn_secureworks_ctp/doc/README.md

 <details><summary>Example Rule:</summary>

 <p>
-The example Secureworks CTP Close Ticket rule is an automatic rule which is activated when an incident is closed that has a Secureworks CTP ticket id associated with it via the scwx_ctp_ticket_id custom incident field.
-The rule will automatically initiate the example Close Secureworks Ticket workflow under these conditions as shown in the screenshot:
+The example Secureworks CTP Close Ticket rule is an automatic rule which is activated when an incident is closed that has a Secureworks CTP ticket ID associated with it via the scwx_ctp_ticket_id custom incident field.
+The rule automatically initiates the example Close Secureworks Ticket workflow under these conditions as shown in the screenshot:

 ![screenshot: scwx_close_ticket_rule](./screenshots/scwx_close_ticket_rule.png)